Acanthurus guttatus

-Acanthurus guttatus (whitespotted surgeonfish) is a marine reef tang in the fish family Acanthuridae.
+Acanthurus guttatus, the whitespotted surgeonfish, spotted surgeonfish, mustard surgeonfish, mustard tang or spotband surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes or tangs.
 It is found in shallow waters on reefs in the Indo-Pacific.

 Description

 The whitespotted surgeonfish is deep-bodied and laterally compressed.
 The basic colour is grey which darkens towards the posterior and the body is liberally spotted with white.
 There is a band of white just behind the eye stretching from the operculum to the nape of the neck.
 Another white band encircles the fish just behind the yellow pelvic fins.
 The other fins are dark coloured except for the rather small caudal fin which is half pale yellow and half black.
 The dorsal fin has 9 spines and 27 to 30 soft rays.
 The anal fin has 3 spines and 23 to 26 rays and the pectoral fin has 17 to 20 rays.
 The fish grows to a maximum length of 26 cm (10 in).